 Some of the myths that are pervasive in relation to NPS® , that I would want to clarify:

 Myth 1: NPS® should be practiced exactly as proposed in 15 years ago:

 The ecosystem has dramatically changed in the last 15 years, so unless the original authors are planning to write a completely new playbook, I would advise you to try out sensible variations.
 Three things have dramatically changed in the past 10 years: Mobile phone, technology, and consumer participation.
 How has your NPS ® program evolved with this change?
 Of course, I am conscious and highly mindful that NPS ® is a proprietary trademark and any modifications, you will need to ensure due permissions.
 I am aware of brands that have moved to a 5-point scale (5 being promoter; 4 passive and 1-3 being detractor) to suit the mobile phone since they found an 11-point scale impractical on the phone.
 I don’t quite agree but I cannot find fault with the logic since the fat-finger syndrome was creating some anomalies or so they inferred in their tests.

 Myth 2: NPS® is only for relationship assessments, not for touchpoints experience

 Not true, in my assessment.
-In saying so, I am not really concerned with the original writing on the subject by Frederick Reichheld, the creator of NPS® , since the ecosystem has dramatically changed in the last 10 years since the idea was launched.
-Consumers have intense emotions when experiencing brand touch points and it is important to have contextual conversations in real-time to understand the emotions better.
-And this question could well be a advocacy question.
+In saying so, I am not really concerned with the original writing on the subject by Frederick Reichheld, the creator of NPS ®, since the ecosystem has dramatically changed in the last 10 years since the idea was launched.
+Consumers have intense emotions when experiencing brand touchpoints and it is important to have contextual conversations in real-time to understand the emotions better.
+And this question could well be an advocacy question.
 So, if you visited a bank branch, I find it perfectly valid to ask “Based on your recent visit to our branch, how likely are you to recommend ABC Bank to your friends and colleagues?”